hollowbit/learn_programming/Lesson-03-Code/README.md

 Write your code in the `JavaScript` section.
 Click `Run` to execute your code.

-> NOTE: Save your answer in the variable `answer` for it to be displayed on your screen
+> NOTE: Save your answer in the variable `answer` for it to be displayed on your screen.
+Use this for lessons 3 to 7 to test your code.

 <details>
 <summary>JavaScript Answer</summary>